-- Newton Center is centrally located and has some density already. - There are signs of services being dispersed-a pattern that needs to be reversed - Police station, fire station, post office moved away from the village center. - A concentration of business and institutional uses already exit but they are too spread out.

-sity needs to be strengthened to create enough "critical mass" to support a mix of land uses and create a stronger sense of "village."
+- Newton Center is centrally located and has some density already. - There are signs of services being dispersed-a pattern that needs to be reversed - Police station, fire station, post office moved away from the village center. - A concentration of business and institutional uses already exit but they are too spread out. - The residential den-1 E - port a mix of land uses and create a stronger sense of "village."
 Several developments exist near the village but are isolated due to lack of interconnected streets and lower development densities.